|

 // -- use the same Memo2 display

-with (p_c_server_client_socket as c_cassini_spy_server_client_socket) do
+with (p_c_server_client_socket as c_cassini_spy_server_client_socketdo

 begin